nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/core/markdown.md

 ## Ticket References

 Declare a ticket reference in format `#<ticket number>`, and it will be rendered as a link to the ticket. i.e. `#2`

+## Model

+A Model link is a reference to an item within the database.
+Supported model link items are:

+- cluster

+- config_group

+- device

+- service

+- software

+- operating system

+To declare a model link use syntax `$<type>-<model id>`. i.e. for device 1, it would be `$device-1`